 The four days in September

 St Leger Festival is the biggest fixture in the British flat racing calendar, four days of racing including the world's oldest Classic.
 Doncaster fills up.
 Hotels book out months ahead, the racecourse hospitality is fully reserved, the town centre is busier than any other week of the year.
+The four-day programme with declared runners and off-times publishes on the At The Races Doncaster fixture page in the lead-up to the meeting.

 A quiet five-table Thai restaurant on Copley Road is not the obvious choice for the racing crowd, but every year a portion of the festival regulars find their way here.
 Some come for lunch before Ladies Day, some come back for dinner after the St Leger itself, some bring a group from out of town who want something other than another hotel restaurant.

 If you are planning around the festival, book well ahead.
 We hold five tables, and St Leger week is the one week of the year all five book out across the whole run.
+St Leger is only part of the picture too - see our guide to dining during Doncaster's annual events across the rest of the year.

 Book Ahead for Race Day